Pumpkin Cheesecake Mousse

 Fall flavors in a jar!
 You would definitely enjoy making this no-bake pumpkin cheesecake mousse recipe.
 These individual jars are filled with buttery graham crackers, crumb base, light and airy pumpkin cheesecake mousse topped with whipped cream, the perfect dessert for the holiday season!!!

 Happy November!
 Pumpkin is the flavor of the season, and I am here to share all fun and creative ways you can incorporate this amazing ingredient into all your holiday celebrations.
 When we think of what desserts are traditionally served at Halloween or Thanksgiving parties, what comes to mind?
-The first thing you think of is probably a festive pumpkin pie or pumpkin cheesecake.
+The first thing you think of is probably a festive pumpkin pie, pumpkin tart, or pumpkin cheesecake.
 This year is the perfect time to change it up with this Pumpkin Cheesecake Mousse.
 All the wonderful flavors of a traditional Pumpkin Cheesecake that fits perfectly inside an individual mason jar for an added WOW factor and easy serving.

 For anyone that has hosted a get-together at their house, you know the day of is beyond chaotic and something always gets missed.
 The kitchen looks like a storm hit it and you are running around like a chicken with your head cut off trying to make it all perfect.
 Save yourself some time with this cheesecake mousse because you don’t have to bake anything and it can be prepared the day before so it’s ready to go when the party starts.

 Let me walk you through how simple it is to create this Pumpkin Cheesecake Mousse.
 If you don’t want to read the step by step, you can scroll to the bottom for the full recipe.